 Worse, players are being robbed while playing Pokemon Go.
 Four teens were arrested in St. Charles Country, Mo. when they used a beacon in the game to lure players to their location then robbed them at gunpoint.
 PokeCrime is going to take off as other criminals will lure people to their locations.
 Sadly, it will not be long before someone dies due to Pokemon Go.

 For some, it can be.
 Most of the people playing Pokemon Go are not addicts but are attracted to the fad.
 Over the next few weeks, many will tire of it and go to something else.
 Out of those who continue, some will become addicted.

 Addictions that are collective based are not new.
 The idea of completing a collection can be very powerful and intoxicating.
-Having one of a kind items, or boasting a rare collection is a sense of accomplishment.
-Many who will become addicted to Pokemon Go will feel the need to collect, which is the main purpose of the game.
-Those who do will likely spend hundreds of dollars or more and in the end have a collection that will be worthless once the game is replaced with another.
+Having unique items, or boasting a rare collection is a sense of accomplishment.
+Many who will become addicted to Pokemon Go will feel the need to collect, which is the primary purpose of the game.
+Those who do will likely spend hundreds of dollars or more and in the end, have a collection that will be worthless once the game is replaced with another.